viterbox/backend-test/README.md

 ### Basic Requirements

-  - Use Springboot (Java or Kotlin), NodeJs (Express, Loopback or Hapi framework) or DotNetCore Framework (C#)
+  - Use Springboot (Java or Kotlin), NodeJs (Express, Loopback or Hapi framework)
   - Use any persistence store.
-NoSQL DB is preferred.
   - Write concise and clear commit messages.
   - Write clear **documentation** on how it has been designed and how to run the code.